PrincetonUniversity/kaltura_archiver/README.md

  3. category id
  3. tag value

-All actions, like downlading original flavors and storing in AWS, deleting derived flavors, deleting the original source video, or restoring sources and recreating derivates are performed in dryRun mode by default, that is the script logs actions but does not actually perform them.
+Critera can be combined, except for selecting by tag and selecting by 'no lastPlayedAt'.

-### Archiving Videos
+All actions that trigger changes, lieke archiving videos in s3 or replacing with the place holder video are perfomed in dryRun mode by default.

-Apply the following steps with the same video selection criterium, eg apply to all videos without a lastPlayedAt property:
+### kaltura_aws subcommands

-Save to S3 pseudo code
+#### archive
 ~~~
 if entry.original_flavor != None
 and if entry.original_flavor.status == READY